All Episodes

 She doesn't believe in policymaking.

-All of the legal defense funds out there, they're looking for people with court of appeals experience because it is court of appeals is where policy is made.
+All of the legal defense funds out there, they're looking for people with Court of Appeals experience because it is Court of Appeals is where policy is made.

-Um I know.
+I know.

-I'm not in I'm not promoting it, and I'm not advocating it.
+I'm not promoting it, and I'm not advocating it.

-Um just telling her audience what they want to believe.
+She's just telling her audience what they want to believe.

 I mean, the audience is laughing because she's let the cat out of the bag, but they know nothing is going to come of it because she's just being honest.

-She's being honest about her view.
+She's being honest about her.

 There's nothing out of context here whatsoever.

-I've watched it all this morning, and then that the defenders of Sonia Sotomayor have come out of the ballpark.
+And the defenders of Sonia's Soto Mayor have come out of the ballpark.

 I mean, do I want her to fail?